10 Subtle Signs an Introvert Is Interested in You

 6. We write you a love letter.

-Okay, more likely, it’s just a well-worded text.
-But those Hey, how are you? or How’s your day going? messages are pretty much love letters in our minds.
 Generally, introverts feel more comfortable expressing themselves in writing than in conversation.
-That’s because we can struggle with word retrieval.
-Writing our thoughts allows us to thoroughly reflect on what we want to communicate before we push send.
+That’s partly because we can struggle with word retrieval in the moment.
+Writing gives us the space to reflect on what we actually want to say before we hit send.

 7. We actually answer your calls — or call you.

 It’s no secret that introverts absolutely loathe talking on the phone.
-It’s not much of an exaggeration to say that we let all calls go to voicemail unless we think someone’s in the hospital or the pizza delivery guy is here.
-If we pick up when you call — or spend hours talking to you on the phone (or Skype) — we’re probably head-over-heels for you.
+It’s not much of an exaggeration to say we let most calls go to voicemail unless we think someone’s in the hospital or the pizza delivery person is at the door.

 8. We invite you to our favorite hangouts.

 Going back to #1, we don’t share our private introvert world with just anyone.
-We probably have some places that are practically sacred to us, like our favorite hiking trail, a coffee shop where we go to write, or a bookstore that makes us feel like everything is right in the world.
-When we take you to these places, we’re trying to share a little piece of what makes us, well, us.
+We usually have a few places that feel almost sacred to us, like a favorite hiking trail, a coffee shop where we go to write, or a bookstore that makes us feel like everything is right in the world.

 9. We share our writing, art, or favorite bands and movies with you.

-Often, for introverts, our art, music, and movies help define us.
-Because we can struggle to communicate what is so deeply felt inside us, we turn to creative expression to get the thoughts out.
-Similar to #8, we don’t share these pieces of ourselves with just anyone.
-When we show them to you, know that you are special to us.
+For many introverts, our art, music, and movies help define us.
+Because we can struggle to put what’s so deeply felt into words, we often turn to creative expression to get those thoughts out.

 10. We step outside our comfort zone for you.

-We may push ourselves to do things we normally wouldn’t do — like going to a party or getting lost in a sea of concert-goers at a music festival — if we know you’ll be there.
-We may stay up late texting you, even though we know we’ll suffer at work or school tomorrow.
-For you, we’d willingly give ourselves an introvert hangover — and the exhaustion is well worth it.
+We may push ourselves to do things we normally wouldn’t — like going to a party or getting lost in a sea of concertgoers at a music festival — if we know you’ll be there.
+We might stay up late texting you, even though we know we’ll pay for it at work or school the next day.